So, you’re craving a rich dessert but don’t want it to make you feel overly stuffed and sluggish?

 - 3 tablespoons reduced-fat crunchy peanut butter

-- 1 (4-serving) package sugar free instant vanilla OR chocolate pudding mix
+- 1 (4-serving) package sugar free instant vanilla pudding mix

 - 2/3 cup nonfat dry milk powder (I use Carnation)